ryanozx/tp/docs/UserGuide.md

 </box>
 --------------------------------------------------------------------------------------------------------------------

-## Exit HRMate
+### Exit HRMate
 Once you've finished your work, you might want to close HRMate.
-If you love typing over clicking, you can close the app via keyboard too!
+You can do so by clicking on the "X" button at the top right corner of the window.
+Alternatively,  If you love typing over clicking, you can close the app via keyboard too!

-### Close the application: `exit`
+#### Close the application: `exit`
 Here's how you can close HRMate using your keyboard:

 1. In HRMate, type this command into the [command box](#command-box): `exit` and press enter.